 After applying the adhesive and pressing down firmly for 30 seconds per nail, they were set in place.
 The final look appears natural and sophisticated, thanks to the chic almond shape.
 (You can also get sets with rounded and square tips.)
 These waterproof press-on nails held up surprisingly well through washing dishes and folding laundry.
 One of our testers shared that only one nail had fallen off 10 days later—if this happens to you, you can just glue it back on.

 Price at time of publish: $20

 Included Nails: 24 | Included Tools: Glue, file/buffer | Waterproof: Yes | Reusable: Yes

 Dashing Diva MagicPress Solid Colors Press-On Nails

 On a budget?
 Dashing Diva is a solid choice.
 The brand's MagicPress nails earned perfect scores in all our tests.
-They were super easy to apply.
-After cleaning your nail beds with the included prep pad, all you do is peel off the clear film from each nail to reveal the adhesive, then press down firmly.
+They were super easy to apply, and after cleaning your nail beds with the included prep pad, all you do is peel off the clear film from each nail to reveal the adhesive, then press down firmly.

 Having said that, the glueless design means they aren't reusable.
-But considering the affordable price and fuss-free process, our tester was amazed by how good her nails looked, explaining that she'd actually prefer these press-ons to a salon manicure.
+But considering the affordable price and fuss-free process, we still highly recommend them.
+Plus, they look so good on the fingers, they even rival the final look of a professional manicure.

 Price at time of publish: $9